WGLab/dragonstar2019/alignment/README.md

 SN      0       number of multiallelic sites:   0
 SN      0       number of multiallelic SNP sites:       0
 ```
 Where you can see that about 30% variants are different between the two sets of called variants.
+But one can try to use quality filer `-i '%QUAL>=20'` to investigate high-quality varriants only to see whether higher overlapping percentage can be obtained.

 ### 2. Long read alignment and variants calling